Implement Bill Navigator

 API and Webhook Version v2025-07-08

 The use of Bill Navigator requires version v2025-07-08 or higher.
-Breaking changes for each API version upgrade are listed in our breaking change list.
-Functionality of older versions can be found by using the API version dropdown in the top left corner of this page.
+Breaking changes for each API version upgrade are listed in our Change Management page.
+Functionality of older API versions can be found by using the API version dropdown in the top left corner of this page.

 POST /v1/link_tokens